 Open pressure cooker.
 Transfer chicken legs to a plate.
 Pour broth through a fine mesh strainer into a clean pot and discard solids.
 Skim any scum off the surface of the broth using a ladle, but leave the small bubbles of fat intact.
 Season broth to taste with more fish sauce and sugar if desired.

-To serve, place re-hydrated pho noodles in individual noodle bowls.
+To serve, place prepared pho noodles in individual bowls.
 Top with chicken legs, sliced onions, and scallions.
 Pour hot broth over chicken and noodles.
-Serve immediately, allowing guests to add herbs, bean sprouts, chilis, lime, and sauces as they wish.
+Serve immediately, allowing guests to add herbs, bean sprouts, chiles, lime, and sauces as they wish.

 |Servings: 4 to 6|

 |Amount per serving|

 |Dietary Fiber 3g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|